 B2B to drive HCP recommendation

-The rules around advertising medical products limits how much they can market to consumers.
+The rules around advertising medical products limits how much they can do with consumers.
 For example, they can’t advertise certain products, and have to be careful about claims they make.

-Instead, they prioritise B2B activities to drive HCP recommendation of their products.
+Instead, they prioritise B2B activities to drive HCP recommendation.
 The HCP is perceived as an unbiased expert adviser.
 Their recommendation influences buying decisions at a hospital and individual patient level.

-There’s two clear benefits to this HCP focus.
+There’s 2 clear benefits to this HCP focus.

-Firstly, the HCP usually makes the same recommendation to all their patients patients.
+First, the HCP usually makes the same recommendation to all patients.
 Win that recommendation and you drive sales with all those patients.
-The value of the recommendation on sales is very high.
+The sales impact of their recommendation is high.

 Their goal is to persuade HCPs that Sustenagen products offer superior health benefits.
-HCPs will recommend what they believe to be superior products.
+HCPs will recommend what they believe to be the best products.

-These channels all connect with each other.
-The advertising regularly promotes content and resources on the CRM program for example.
-The customer database integrates all the interactions with the sales team and the CRM program into a single customer view.
+These channels all connect together.
+The advertising regularly promotes content and resources on the CRM program, for example.
+The customer database creates a single customer view of all interactions with the sales team and the CRM program.

 High priority HCPS (e.g. ones who don’t currently recommend) get the most attention from the sales team.
-Sales team members can check the the HCP’s details in the customer database before they meet them, and go in better prepared knowing the history of previous contracts.
+Sales team members can check the the HCP’s details in the database before they meet them.
+They go in better prepared knowing the history of previous contacts.

-The B2B CRM system helps the business keep in touch with those who are visited less frequently. (e.g. customers who already recommend).
+The B2B CRM system helps the business keep in touch with those less frequently visited. (e.g. customers who already recommend).